bridgewwater/gin-api-swagger-temple/README.md

 $ make dep
 # run all test case
 $ make test
+# run test case with coverage and see report
+$ make testCoverage testCoverageShow
 # run test case with coverage and see report by browser
 $ make testCoverageBrowser

 # run server as dev
 $ make dev